pbutler88/Resume/README.md

-# hello-world
+# Resumes

-## This is a hello world test repository
+Hi, This repository contains a collection of resumes It contains:

-Hi, This is a test of Git Hub.
+* Standard resume with no pictures
-The goal is to get this version on my local machine and try it out.
+* Long version resume optimized for keyword searches when submitted to HR systems.

-Ok, I'm making changes on my local machine now.
+* Multiple more creative versions, images included.